-Minnesota Statutes authorize the Department of Agriculture (MDA) to regulate the licensing, labeling, sales and distribution of fertilizer and soil amendments.
+Minnesota Statutes authorize the MDA to regulate the licensing, labeling, sales and distribution of fertilizer and soil amendments.
 Our Fertilizer Licensing program promotes fair trade and responsible business practices to ensure uniform labeling and licensing standards; consumer awareness and protection.

 Fertilizer Licensing Regulations